What is Archive Paper, Permanent Paper, Acid-Free Paper or Alkaline Buffered Paper?

 The following extract is from a publication 'From Rags to Ruin' issued by the National Preservation Office (part of the British Library):-

 My History now supplies an even better grade of acid-free paper.
-The paper we supply is manufactured to ISO 9706 which means that it must have an alkaline reserve sometimes known as a calcium carbonate buffer thus ensuring thst it is able to withstand a certain amount external polution.
+The paper we supply has an alkaline reserve sometimes known as a calcium carbonate buffer thus ensuring thst it is able to withstand a certain amount external polution.